To contact the Health Together team please use the details below.

 Training and Facilitation

 We offer seminars, workshops and bespoke whole day training events on all aspects of community engagement including policy, practice and evaluation – both for commissioners and service providers and for communities themselves.
-We are accredited with the Royal Society of Public Health (RSPH) as a training centre and Sarah Lockyer, one of our delivery partners, runs training programme mainly for health champions.
+We are accredited with the Royal Society of Public Health (RSPH) as a training centre and run occasional training programmes mainly for health champions.
 Click here to see a sample course evaluation.

 Programme Review and Development